 The arrival of Allied armies in the Florence area brought more than political freedom to Tuscany.
-The struggle between German and American troops in the area became the catalyst to bring together Del Rosso and some American Christians.
-For thirty years he had preached to, fellowshipped with and prayed with Christians from all over Europe.
+The fighting between German and American troops in the area became the catalyst to bring together Del Rosso and some American Christians.
+For thirty years Del Rosso had preached to, fellowshipped, with and prayed with Christians from all over Europe.
 He knew them quite well -- the Swiss, the English, the Danes.
 And now he began to acculturate himself to these strange beings called Americans.

 Del Rosso offered the use of the Coppini home where they were living and so in 1944 Friday night meetings for the English-speaking occupation forces and any interested Italians were begun.
 Space quickly became a problem, so the meetings were moved across the street to the home of a ninety-year-old retired Methodist minister, Rev. Cavazzuti.
-Rev. Cavazzuti was an old-time Methodist who had even met Dwight L. Moody in 1892 when he preached in Rome at the Presbyterian Church there.
-These two men, Cavazzuti and Del Rosso, helped Shultz organize services designed to be of encouragement to Christian servicemen who found themselves a long ways from their home churches.
-They were very informal fellowship style meetings attended by up to 50 servicemen.
-There would often even be non-Christians who came, several of whom were converted to faith in Jesus Christ.
+Pastor Cavazzuti was an "old-time Methodist" who had met Dwight L. Moody a half- century earlier when he preached in the Presbyterian Church in Rome in 1892.
+These two men, Cavazzuti and Del Rosso, helped Shultz organize services that offered encouragement to Christian servicemen a long way from their home churches.
+They were very informal fellowship- style meetings attended by up to 50 servicemen.
+There would often even be non-Christians present, several of whom were converted to faith in Jesus Christ.

-Among the Italians who attended these meetings was young Luciano Galli who lived above the Cavazzuti family.
-At first, Luciano pretended not to show a great deal of interest, but finally in 1947 he was converted through the patient and persistent witness of the Del Rosso family.
-He quickly became an active participant in the work of the Salvation Army and wound up as head of the Italian film division of the Billy Graham Evangelistic Association.
+Among the Italians who showed up for these meetings was young Luciano Galli who lived above the Cavazzuti family.
+At first, Luciano pretended not to show a great deal of interest, but finally, in 1947 he was converted through the patient and persistent witness of the Del Rosso family.
+He became an active participant in the work of the Salvation Army and then wound up as head of the Italian film division of the Billy Graham Evangelistic Association.

-In December of 1944 a hospital unit arrived from Africa and set up in the Pistoia area, a town about 30 kilometers west of Florence.
-A United Church of Christ chaplain and his young assistant, corporal Arthur Wiens, soon made their way into Florence seeking Christian fellowship.
-They happened into the Salvation Army canteen and meet Del Rosso.
-And another permanent relationship began as Del Rosso and young Wiens struck up a friendship.
+In December of 1944, a hospital unit arrived from Africa and set up in the Pistoia area, a town about 30 kilometers west of Florence.
+A United Church of Christ chaplain and his young assistant, Corporal Arthur Wiens, soon made their way into Florence seeking Christian fellowship.
+They happened into the Salvation Army canteen where they met Alfredo Del Rosso.
+Another permanent relationship began as Del Rosso and young Wiens struck up a friendship.

-Chaplain Palmer allowed Art to supply Del Rosso with hundreds of Gideon New Testaments and whatever other literature Del Rosso needed and wanted in his work with American, Australian and English servicemen.
-Art often brought patients from the Pistoia hospital to the Friday night meetings.
-Then in July the hospital unit was transferred to Florence itself so Wiens became even more involved with the ministry of the Del Rosso family.
+Chaplain Palmer allowed Art to supply Del Rosso with hundreds of Gideon New Testaments and whatever other literature Del Rosso needed and wanted in his work with American, Australian, and English servicemen.
+Art often brought patients from the military hospital in nearby Pistoia to the Friday night meetings.
+In July, the hospital unit was transferred to Florence itself so Wiens became even more involved with the ministry of the Del Rosso family.

 Art remembered one morning his chaplain saying, "There's not much to do today.
 Why don't you take the jeep over to the Del Rossos and see if they need any help?"

 The moment Art Wiens arrived at the Del Rosso home on the curving street near the river, the Del Rossos began to praise the Lord.
-When Wiens asked if he could be of any help and offered the jeep for transportation, their shouting of praises to the Lord about brought dawn the tower on the old house.
-The Del Rossos had recently learned that their son Paolo was being held in an allied prisoner of war camp near Pisa (he'd been in one of those Italian units that had continued fighting on the side of the Germans).
-They were greatly concerned about Paolo and that very night had been on their knees the entire night praying, asking the Lord to give there sane way to hear from Paolo, some way to communicate with him.
-Now here, the first thing in the morning was the answer from the Lord: an American army jeep complete with driver ready to take them to Pisa.
+When Wiens asked if he could be of any help and offered the jeep for transportation, their shouting of praises to the Lord about brought down the tower on the old house.
+The Del Rossos had recently learned that their son Paolo was being held in an allied prisoner-of-war camp near Pisa (he'd been in one of those Italian units that had continued fighting on the side of the Germans).
+They were greatly concerned about Paolo and that very night had been on their knees the entire night praying, asking the Lord to give the, sone way to hear from Paolo, some way to communicate with him.
+Now here, the first thing in the morning was the answer from the Lord: an American army jeep complete with a driver ready to take them to Pisa.

 Two other American boys on whom Del Rosso had a great influence were Arthur Chadwick and Stan Davies -- both of whom returned to Italy after the war as Plymouth Brethren missionaries.
 Art Chadwick worked in the Turin area while Stan Davies spent several years in the Naples area.